 Do I need to cover up in Petra?

-Actually you will be surprised that it is fairly relaxed and the Bedouins didn’t make people feel uncomfortable for those who chose to have their shoulders out.
+I found it was fairly relaxed and the Bedouins didn’t make people feel uncomfortable for those who chose to have their shoulders uncovered.
+You don’t need to cover your head as a woman at Petra, however, I would recommend wearing loose clothes so you attract less attention.

 Yes, even for solo women travellers.
 However, do just be mindful that the Bedouins do enjoy approaching Western women and you may find some trying it on with you.
 You can ask you to leave you alone and normally they will.

-So that’s my complete guide to visiting Petra, Jordan.
+So that’s my complete guide to visiting Petra in Jordan.
 I hope it has proved useful and answered all of the questions you might have had ahead of your trip.
+Finally going to Petra was such a life bucket list moment and Jordan really is unlike anywhere else I have visited.
+Other than the images of The Treasury, I didn’t know much else about Petra so it was a fascinating experience.

-If you’ve enjoyed this guide to visiting Petra, Jordan – feel free to share using the below links 🙂
+If you’ve enjoyed this guide to visiting Petra in Jordan – feel free to share using the below links ?